Board of Trustees

 Dr. Kim has been an active member of the Crohn’s and Colitis Foundation over the past 25 years.
 She was a past chair for the Government Affairs and Pediatric Affairs committees for the Foundation’s National Scientific Advisory Committee (NSAC).
 She recently completed her term as board president for the Western Pennsylvania/West Virginia chapter of the Foundation (2021-2022).
 She currently is a member of the Northern Ohio Chapter Board of Directors.

 She is actively involved in professional and patient advocacy organizations in addition to her work with the Foundation.
-She currently serves on the Board of Directors for Improve Care Now (ICN), a national pediatric IBD quality improvement network and is also the current co-chair of the DEI committee and a member of the Community Council.
-In addition, she is on the NASPGHAN (North American Society first Pediatric Gastroenterology, Hepatology and Nutrition) Foundation Board of Directors and also serves as a member of the Public Affairs and Advocacy committee.
+She currently serves on the Board of Directors for Improve Care Now (ICN), a national pediatric IBD quality improvement network and is also the past co-chair of the Health Equity committee and a member of the Community Council.
+In addition, she is on the NASPGHAN (North American Society first Pediatric Gastroenterology, Hepatology and Nutrition) Foundation Board of Directors and is completing her term on the Public Affairs and Advocacy committee.
 Finally, she serves on the Medical Advisory Board for the Crohn’s and Colitis Young Adult Network (CCYAN).

 Audra Miller headshot